apache/cordova-docs/docs/en/edge/guide/cli/index.md

 the more it makes sense to maintain a remote source code repository, whose assets you pull down to local working directories.

+## Installing the Cordova CLI

+The Cordova command-line tool is distributed as an npm package in a ready-to-use format.
+It is not necessary to compile it from source.

 To install the `cordova` command-line tool, follow these steps:

 1. Download and install [Node.js](http://nodejs.org/).
 Following